dirmeier/rnaiutilities/README.rst

 .. code-block:: bash

-  rnai-query --insert --path /i/am/a/path/to/data
+  rnai-query insert /i/am/a/path/to/data

 For sqlite:

 .. code-block:: bash

-  rnai-query --insert --path /i/am/a/path/to/data --db /i/am/a/file/called/tix.db
+  rnai-query insert --db /i/am/a/file/called/tix.db /i/am/a/path/to/data

 Having the database set up, we can query for custom features.

 .. code-block:: bash

-  rnai-query --query ....
+  rnai-query query ....

 Alternatively you can just use the python API, for example with ``ipython``.